OFA-Tech/FiapAutoKraft/Console-ComputationalVision/README.md

 # Console-ComputationalVision

 A modular, dependency-injected scaffold for building console and GUI tooling around a computational vision pipeline.
-The project is organised into clear layers to support future expansion of the original prototype contained in `Console-ComputationalVision_BKP_Working`.
+The project keeps the layering from the legacy prototype while adding a Tkinter operator console that launches by default.

 ## Project Layout

 ```
 Console-ComputationalVision/
-  app/              # CLI/GUI entry points and dependency injection composition
+  app/              # CLI/GUI entry points and dependency container
   services/         # Application use cases orchestrating domain + data layers
   domain/           # Pure domain models and business logic
   data/             # Infrastructure adapters and repositories
-  crosscutting/     # Logging, configuration, exceptions, shared utilities
+  crosscutting/     # Logging, configuration, shared utilities
   tests/            # Pytest-based test suite
 ```